 You’ve splashed out on a massive stand for when you’re exhibiting at trade shows, along with luxury business cards and promotional merch.
 OK, so exhibitions might not be part of your marketing plans in 2020 for obvious reasons, but they’ll be back.

 Maybe you’re even giving away more free content when people leave their email address on your website.

 All of this means that you’re probably splashing out on designers, copywriters, web designers, freelancers and/or agencies.

 But in most cases, that’s money well spent.
 You’re spending a lot in order to get people’s attention, show them that you’re someone to consider, and get the opportunity to pitch your products or services.
 Brilliant.
 So far so good.

 It’s time to make it all pay off

 So what’s next?
-Ideally, all this hard work and expense pays off, and you get in front of them: the all-important pitch meeting.
+Ideally, all this hard work and expense pays off, and you get in front of them (whether that’s virtually or in-person): the all-important pitch meeting.

 Months of lead nurturing.
 Hundreds, if not thousands, spent on content to get you to this point.
 And it all comes down to this.